kindanotright/CSCE156-Lab05/readme.md

 ### 3.1 Class Design & Inheritance

-You have been provided a partially completed program that parses a data file (in `PayrollReport.java`) and creates `Employee` instances.
+You have been provided a partially completed program that parses a CSV data file (in `DataLoader.java`) and creates `Employee` instances.
 However, the `Employee` class is empty.
 You will need to implement this class and any relevant subclass(es) to complete the program.